s00500/ESPUI/README.md

 The [completeExample](examples/completeExample/completeExample.cpp) example includes a range of things that you can do with inline styles.

 ![More Inline Styles](docs/ui_inlinestyles2.png)

+You can also add custom CSS classes to the panel of a control using `setPanelClass`.
+This allows you to apply arbitrary CSS classes to your controls.

 ### Disabling Controls